 During nature walks or field trips, challenge kids to spot common nouns (rocks, trees), proper nouns (street signs, store names), and collective nouns (flocks of birds, groups of tourists).

-Turn reading sessions into noun practice by having children identify different noun types in their favorite books, or encourage them to create original stories where they must include specific types of nouns in each paragraph.
+Turn reading sessions into noun practice by having children identify different noun types in their favorite books, or encourage them to create original stories where they must include specific types in each paragraph.

 Use colorful sticky notes to label items around the house, turning your home into a living grammar lesson.
 Children can physically touch concrete nouns while discussing abstract concepts like "comfort" or "safety."